zyz293/FusionML/README.md

 ## Files ##
 1. `model_training.py`: The script applies the proposed method to train a prediction model on shallow-wide and heterogeneous-sparse scientific dataset.
 The results will be saved in `results.csv` file.
 We train the model on artificial dataset No.1 as an example.
 2. `data_generation.py`: The script is used to generate dataset, and we use the generation of artificial dataset No.1 as an example.
 The generated data will be saved in `data.pkl` file
-4. `data` folder: This folder includes four datasets used in this work. `data.pkl` is the artificial dataset No.1, and `data_RASTRIGIN.pkl` is the artificial dataset No.2. `XRD dataset` is available on request, and `Toyota dataset` is not public available due to confidential reasons.
+4. `data` folder: This folder includes four datasets used in this work. `data.pkl` is the artificial dataset No.1, and `data_RASTRIGIN.pkl` is the artificial dataset No.2. `Toyota dataset` is not public available due to confidential reasons.

 ## How to run it